CPTPGenomicTranscriptomic/ShinyFlowClean/README.md

 **4. Wait for the computation:**

-Once the upload competed, some progress boxes should appears in the left-bottom corner.
+Once the upload competed some progress boxes should appear in the right-bottom corner.
 These indicate that the application is running and what is going on.
 One progress box is decounting the input files and the other the marker plots (in case you choose this option).

 **5. The results:**